-The women’s rights movement also grew out of a fusion between Enlightenment ideals and Protestant moral reform.
+The Women’s Rights Movement also grew out of a fusion of Enlightenment ideals and Protestant moral reform.
 Many women joined the abolitionist ranks only to be excluded from leadership roles in some antislavery organizations.
-This experience led a small group to convene the Woman’s Rights Convention in 1848 in Seneca Falls, New York.
-Over the next four decades, the movement grew into a coalition of liberals like Susan B. Anthony and evangelicals like Francis Willard, who for years led the Women’s Christian Temperance Union.
-Suffrage, one central goal of the movement, was achieved only with the passage of the Nineteenth Amendment in 1920.
+This led a small group to convene the “Woman’s Rights Convention” in 1848 in Seneca Falls, New York.
+In subsequent decades, the movement grew into a coalition of theological liberals such as Susan B. Anthony and evangelicals such as Frances Willard.
+The prohibition of alcohol, a goal favored my many female activists, was achieved with the passage of the Eighteenth Amendment in 1919.
+And women’s suffrage, another central goal of the movement, was achieved with the passage of the Nineteenth Amendment in 1920.

 The ordination of women was also an outgrowth of the Women’s Rights Movement.
 In 1853, Congregationalist Antoinette Brown Blackwell became the first woman to be ordained in the United States.
 However, few other churches followed this example.
 Continued Christian resistance to women’s rights led Elizabeth Cady Stanton to publish The Woman’s Bible, a pioneering work of feminist criticism.
 A much broader movement for women’s ordination and a more systematic feminist critique of Christian practice came only during the second half of the 20th century.